- …only if your project is about Australian flora and fauna conservation, threatened mammal conservation, or landscape restoration and education.

 What we fund:

-- We look for projects with long term objectives and values.
+- Projects with long term objectives and values.

 What we don’t fund (sorry):

 - On-ground works including tree planting, fencing or pest plant or animal control (traditionally and currently available through various government agencies, local councils, and other landcare programs)